-Despite the blockades (read about it here) we reached Guyana’s gold mine region.
+Despite the blockades (read about it here) we reached Guyana’s gold mine region and search for gold and the industry around it.

 Although, on second thoughts, “wading through gold” may be a better way to describe it.
 Without thinking I follow Antonio through a bath with “magic mats”, as the miners call them.
 These mats catch gold dust and gold flakes from the water that comes rushing through a wooden box at full force.
 Who knows, a flake may get caught underneath one of my toenails.